How to prepare and carve a turkey

-Cook your turkey according to the recipe, or try one of our other roast turkeys.
-Our foolproof turkey guide should help you with timings, plus print off our Christmas timeplan to help make your dinner schedule a breeze.
+Now you’re ready to roast your turkey according to your chosen recipe.
+Our foolproof turkey guide should help you with timings, and you can print off our Christmas time-plan to make scheduling the rest of dinner a breeze.

 Cut through the skin that attaches the leg to the body.
 Ease the thigh outwards and cut through the joint to remove the leg and thigh.

-Cut through the drumstick and thigh until the knife hits the joint; twist the knife through it to separate the two.
+Cut between the drumstick and thigh until the knife hits the joint; twist the knife through it to separate the two.

 You can now leave the drumsticks and thighs whole, or carve into slices – the easiest way is to hold a piece up and carve around it.

-Carving the breast: Method one - do this at the table for large slices
+Do this at the table for large slices.

-Make a deep cut across the bottom of each turkey breast.
+1. Make a deep cut across the bottom of each turkey breast

-Make a deep cut across the bottom as above then cut all the way down the top of the turkey, either side of the breast bone.
+1. Make a deep cut across the bottom, then cut all the way down the top of the turkey, either side of the breast bone.